ThGaskin/NeuralABM/README.md

 >   SIR:
 >     model_parameter: 1   # Parameters in this scope are passed to the model!
 > ```
->

 In general, every aspect of running, evaluation, and configuring models is controllable from the configuration file.
 Take a look at the [documentation entry](https://docs.utopia-project.org/html/ref/mv_base_cfg.html?highlight=worker%20manager#utopya-multiverse-base-configuration) for a full overview of the keys and controls at your disposal.

 ### Automatic parameter validation
-Take a look at, for example, the `models/SIR/SIR_cfg.yml`.
-You will notice lots of little `!is-positive` or `!is-positive-or-zero` entries.
+Take a look at, for example, the `models/SIR/SIR_cfg.yml` file.
+You will notice lots of little `!is-positive` or `!is-positive-or-zero` flags.
 These are so-called *validation flags*, and can only be used in the default configuration.
 They are optional, but their function is to make sure you do not pass invalid parameters to the model (e.g. negative values where only positive ones are allowed), and to catch such errors before the model is run.
 Running a model with invalid parameters can sometimes lead to cryptic error messages or are even not caught at all, leading to unpredictable behaviour which can be a nightmare to debug.
 For this reason, you can add these validation flags to the default configuration, along with possible values, ranges, or datatypes for each parameter.

 > [!TIP]
 > See the [full tutorial entry](https://docs.utopia-project.org/html/usage/run/config-validation.html) for a guide on how to use these.
-They are optional, but useful if you wish to implement your own model.
+They are useful if you wish to implement your own model.

 ### Full model configuration
-In our `utopya_output/SIR` output folder, take a look at the `config` folder inside the model run output.
-In it, you will see a whole bunch of configuration files.
+Inside our `utopya_output/SIR` output folder, take a look at the `config` folder.
+You will see a whole bunch of configuration files.
 Every single level of the configuration hierarchy is backed up to this folder, allowing you to always reconstruct which parameters you used to run a model.
 A couple of useful pointers:

 - the `model_cfg.yml` file contains the default configuration
 - the `run_cfg.yml` is the run configuration
 - the `update_cfg.yml` contains any additional parameters you passed from the CLI
 - the `meta_cfg.yml` is the combination of all three, plus all the other defaults (many provided by utopya itself) used to run the model.
-This file will probably seem very large and overwhelming, but you don't need to worry about it.
-However, when in doubt, you can also refer to these to check where in your custom configuration you need to place certain keys.
+This file will probably seem very large and overwhelming, and you don't really need to worry about it.
+However, when in doubt, you can refer to it to check where in your custom configuration you need to place certain keys.

 > [!TIP]
-> In general, every aspect of running, evaluation, and configuring models is controllable from the configuration file.
+> Almost every aspect of running, evaluation, and configuring models is controllable from the configuration file.
 Take a look at the [documentation entry](https://docs.utopia-project.org/html/ref/mv_base_cfg.html?highlight=worker%20manager#utopya-multiverse-base-configuration) for a full overview of the keys and controls at your disposal.

 ## Evaluation and plotting